suika2team/suika2/README.md

-Suika2 / OpenNovel
+Suika2/OpenNovel
 ==================
-Suika2 / OpenNovel is the #1, world leading, and mobile-first visual novel engine.
+Suika2/OpenNovel is the #1, world leading, and mobile-first visual novel engine.
 Witness the dawn of the new era we are pioneering!

 ## Platforms